carbolymer/docker-images/README.md

 # docker-python3
-Dockerfiles for Python 3 images
+Dockerfiles for Python 3.5.2 images based on Debian Jessie